-We experienced this issue on different browsers, but it stopped after a while and didn’t happen again, so we can assume it’s a rare glitch rather than an ongoing problem many users will suffer.
+I experienced this issue on different browsers, but it stopped after a while and didn’t happen again, so I can assume it’s a rare glitch rather than an ongoing problem many users will suffer.

 The lessons are listed by upload date or popularity, which means content type, and skill level can vary significantly from one video to the next.
 Beginners are likely to click on videos they aren’t ready for yet.

 I see this issue throughout the platform to some extent and will discuss more in the Progression path section.

 Pianote’s lesson interface is perhaps the most straightforward of any platform I’ve seen so far.
 I’ve already mentioned the similarity to YouTube a few times, and it’s not negative; the same can be said of the lesson interface.